Graduate Program in Sociocultural Anthropology

 Research/Interest: Cultural history/historical anthropology; memory and patrimonial regimes; colonialism and postcolonial situations; nationalism and modernity; ethnohistory of Andean societies, gender and sexuality in the Hispanic world; food and place; Andes, Spain.

-Research/Interest: race and ethnicity; nationalism; media studies; political economy, globalization; the politics of museum and visual representation; urban studies; consumption; Latinos in the U.S.
+Research/Interest: comparative race/ethnic studies, media studies; political economy, globalization; visual culture, urban studies; consumption; Latinos in the U.S., Latino/Latin American studies.

 Research/Interest: Social anthropology; ethnographic film; ethnography of media; indigenous media; social movements in the United States; Disability.